ETP graduates are making their mark in the world. They have gone on to:

 Ben Rottenborn '03 graduated from Stanford Law School in 2006 and clerked for a federal court in Arizona.
 He is an Associate Attorney with Kirkland and Ellis in Chicago, where he focuses on complex civil defense litigation.

 Emily Russell '08 worked in Richmond, VA for communities affected by hazardous waste, including the TVA coal ash spill.
-Emily is now in her second year at Tulane University Law School, taking environmental law classes and assisting a professor with research on renewable energy regulations.
+Emily studied at Tulane University Law School, taking environmental law classes and assisting a professor with research on renewable energy regulations.

 Kendall Singleton '07 founded the "Green Dining Initiative," whose goal is to make the UVa dining experience more sustainable.
 See the Cavalier Daily article and the Cville article discussing her project.
 She also keeps a blog on sustainable dining at UVA.
 Prior to her position with UVA Dining, she worked as an environmental data analyst at Perrin Quarles Associates in Charlottesville.

 Gabe Silver '07 worked as counselor at a wilderness therapy school for troubled boys in Buckingham County, VA.
-He is currently an Environmental Educator for the James River Association in Richmond, VA.
+Most recently, he works as an Environmental Educator for the James River Association in Richmond, VA.

 Katie Spidalieri '09 is a law student at the Cleveland-Marshall College of Law in Ohio.
 She is an Associate member of the Cleveland State Law Review and looks forward to any scholarly writing experience.
 During the Summer of 2011, Katie worked under Maryland’s Department of Natural Resources for the Critical Area Commission for the Chesapeake and Atlantic Coastal Bays where she got to assist in the process of writing regulations for the state.